jjdelacruz1/Phase1Project/README.md

 # General Information

-For our phase one project, we decided to build a simple web application as a team of three, called Happy Hour Finder.
+Simple web application called Happy Hour Finder.
 The premise of the web app is to help users find local happy hours by searching with either their zip code or city.
 Here is the link to our site: http://happyhourfinder.surge.sh

 **Goals**
 - Integrate two remote APIs using AJAX